 I grew up in Scarborough in Toronto Public Housing.
 I am the child of Afghan refugees and activists.
 I am the sister to an incredible brother who is a thoughtful and caring community organizer and affordable housing advocate.
 I have experienced homelessness and continue to face displacement as a queer person and as a poor person.

 My work centers on exploring the politics of inclusion and tries to understand the conditions that create class disparities and violence.
+My work explore worlds of care and possibility.
+I believe in using creativity as a means of survival and growth.

 The hope that carries me is that one day artists of colour will be seen beyond our identity markers.
 I believe each artist has their own unique path and there is not one traditional trajectory of success to follow.
 I advocate for spaces and processes that support agency and care.